llauren/coursera-startup/README.md

 coursera-startup
 ================

-My Coursera Startup Engineering stuff
+My Coursera Startup Engineering stuff.
+You're probably not allowed to use code from here for your homework.